-- Creating a miniature model of London and setting it on fire (with the support of the fire services) to understand how quickly a fire can spread.

-- Singing the song 'London is burning'.

-- Arrange a virtual visit from Thomas

-Farriner A live, interactive performance followed by Q&A (Website:
+- Creating a miniature model of London and setting it on fire (with the support of the fire services) to understand how quickly a fire can spread. - Parent workshop creating 'Great Fire of London' artwork. - Singing the song 'London is burning'. - Arrange a virtual visit from Thomas Farriner - A live, interactive performance followed by Q&A (Website: www.virtualschoolvisits.com).

-www.virtualschoolvisits.com).